Label & Input

 };

-in our markup:
+and in our markup:

 <igx-input-group>

-<input igxInput name="fullName" type="text" [(ngModel)]="user.fullName" required="required"/>
+<input igxInput name="fullName" type="text" [(ngModel)]="user.fullName" required="required" />

 <label igxLabel for="fullName">Full Name</label>